Will a Turf King be Crowned in Arlington Million?

-The Pizza Man will face eleven other foes in Saturday's attempt.
-(Thirteen horses entered, but Scottish came up injured out of a workout on Thursday morning.)
-The field will run for the biggest share of a million-dollar purse, as well as a Win and You're In berth to the Breeders' Cup Turf (G1).
+The victor's spoils include a Win and You're In berth to the Breeders' Cup Turf (G1).
 To date, one horse has swept that Arlington Million - Breeders' Cup Turf double: Little Mike, in 2014.
-However, one other horse won a Breeders' Cup race after his Million triumph; Steinlen (1989) ended his championship campaign that year with a victory in the Breeders' Cup Mile (G1).
+However, one other horse won a Breeders' Cup race after his Million triumph; Steinlen (1989) ended his championship campaign that year with a victory in the Breeders' Cup Mile (G1)